- Date : 08/08/2016

 — moneycontrol (@moneycontrolcom) August 4, 2016

 …has finally boiled down to mostly positive comments and celebratory social media posts.
-Whereas most of the tweets and facebook statuses are rejoicing the verdict, a few alsotalk about its impact on India.
+Whereas most of the tweets and facebook statuses are rejoicing the verdict, a few also talk about new GSTs impact on India.

 India creates history today as passing of #GSTBill is a huge leap in tax reforms & to bring relief to common man & boost to Indian economy!